 Custom personas, familiar interfaces

-OpenAI is introducing preset personalities for ChatGPT, including Cynic, Robot, Listener, and Nerd.
-These options shape tone and style, not just answers.
-They hint at AI as a social interface, where voice and temperament influence trust, motivation, and learning.
-Many of us have already been doing this through the way we prompt ChatGPT in our work.
-But the new personalities will make it easier and lessen the need for users to work on their prompting skills.
-As we move toward future models, it’s clear that the whole “prompt engineering” thing will become a laughable artifact of the early days of generative AI.
+OpenAI is introducing preset personalities for ChatGPT: Cynic, Robot, Listener, and Nerd.
+These shape tone and style, not just answers, hinting at AI as a social interface where voice and temperament influence trust, motivation, and learning.
+Many of us have already been doing this informally through careful prompting, but the new presets make it easier, lowering the need for prompt-engineering skills.
+It’s a sign of where things are heading: in a few years, “prompt engineering” may feel like a quaint relic of the early generative AI era.

-For faculty, instructional designers, and students undertaking their own work, this will raise new questions.
-Can a dry “Robot” tone reduce distractions in study sessions?
+For faculty, instructional designers, and students, these personalities will raise fresh questions.
+Can a dry “Robot” tone cut distractions during study sessions?
 Could a “Listener” persona improve student support chats?
 Tone now matters as much as accuracy.
-And we’re sure that these limited preset personalities are just the beginning.
-There will be more in the future until generative AI becomes so advanced that it intuitively understands your needs.
+And these four are only the start.
+Over time, AI will anticipate our needs without us choosing a persona at all.

 Coding on demand and the implications for learning

 Altman calls this “software on demand.”
 For educators, a faculty member with minimal technical background can generate working tools from a prompt.
 AI-native instructional design moves from idea to practice.
 This feature isn’t perfect yet, but it will get there.
 Remember how GPT-3.5 had trouble with basic coding and even spelling?
-We’re way beyond that point, and the weaknesses we can still point to in OpenAI GPT-5 will soon be corrected.
+We’re way beyond that point, and the models will continue to improve.

 But if OpenAI GPT-5 is more accessible and significantly better, it’s still not close to AGI.
 Sam Altman noted in a call with reporters on the day before its release.